GlompAI/discordlm/ONBOARDING.md

 ## 4. CI/CD Pipeline

 The project uses a GitHub Actions workflow defined in `.github/workflows/ci.yml` to build, push, and deploy the application.
-The workflow is triggered on every push to the `main` branch and uses the commit SHA to tag the Docker image, ensuring that every new commit triggers a deployment of the correct image version.
+The workflow is triggered on every push to the `main` and `prod` branches and uses the commit SHA to tag the Docker image, ensuring that every new commit triggers a deployment of the correct image version.
+The pipeline has separate jobs for deploying to QA and Production environments, which retrieve secrets from HashiCorp Vault.

 ## 5. Further Reading